1970 Pakistani general election: Background

-On 23 March 1956 Pakistan changed from being a Dominion of the British Commonwealth and became an Islamic republic after framing its own constitution.
+On 23 March 1956, Pakistan changed from being a Dominion of the British Commonwealth and became an Islamic republic after framing its own constitution.
 Although the first general elections were scheduled for early 1959, severe political instability led President Iskander Mirza to abrogate the constitution on 7 October 1958.
 Mirza imposed martial law and handed power to the Commander-in-Chief of the Pakistan Army, General Muhammad Ayub Khan.
-After assuming presidency, President Ayub Khan promoted himself to the rank of Field marshal and appointed General Muhammad Musa Khan as the new Commander-in-Chief.
+After assuming the presidency, President Ayub Khan promoted himself to the rank of field marshal and appointed General Muhammad Musa Khan as the new commander-in-chief.

-On 17 February 1960 President Ayub Khan appointed a commission under Muhammad Shahabuddin, the Chief Justice of Pakistan, to report a political framework for the country.
-The commission submitted its report on 29 April 1961 and, on the basis of this report, a new constitution was framed on 1 March 1962.
+On 17 February 1960, President Ayub Khan appointed a commission under Muhammad Shahabuddin, the Chief Justice of Pakistan, to report a political framework for the country.
+The commission submitted its report on 29 April 1961, and, on the basis of this report, a new constitution was framed on 1 March 1962.
 The new constitution declared the country the Republic of Pakistan and brought about a presidential system of government, replacing the parliamentary system of the 1956 constitution.
-The electoral system was made indirect, and the "basic democrats" were declared electoral college for the purpose of electing members of the National and Provincial Assemblies.
-Under the new system, presidential elections were held on 2 January 1965 which resulted in a victory for Ayub Khan.
+The electoral system was made indirect, and the "basic democrats" were declared the electoral college for the purpose of electing members of the National and Provincial Assemblies.
+Under the new system, presidential elections were held on 2 January 1965, which resulted in a victory for Ayub Khan.
 As years went by, political opposition against President Ayub Khan mounted.
 In East Pakistan, leader of the Awami League, Sheikh Mujibur Rahman, was one of the key leaders to rally opposition to President Ayub Khan.
 In 1966, he began the Six point movement for East Pakistani autonomy.